IAMAl/Readings-in-Computer-Architectures/README.md

 #### 7.1.1.Boolean Algebra

-- "Elements of Boolean Algebra for the Study of Information-Handling Systems", Robert Serrell, Proceedings of the IRE (Volume: 41, Issue: 10, Oct.
-1953)
+- "Elements of Boolean Algebra for the Study of Information-Handling Systems", Robert Serrell, Proceedings of the IRE, Volume: 41, Issue: 10, Oct.
+1953

 #### 7.1.2.
 Logic Gate Primitives

 #### 7.1.3.
 Combinatorial Logic Circuit

-- "A Truth Table Method for the Synthesis of Combinational Logic", Sheldon B. Akers, IRE Transactions on Electronic Computers (Volume: EC-10, Issue: 4, Dec.
-1961)
+- "A Truth Table Method for the Synthesis of Combinational Logic", Sheldon B. Akers, IRE Transactions on Electronic Computers, Volume: EC-10, Issue: 4, Dec.
+1961

 ### 7.2.
 Finite State Machine